RusikPro/MazeGameCpp/README.md

 - **Maze Generation**:
   - Implements **Eller's algorithm** to generate random mazes with configurable sizes.
+  - Implements **Kruskal's algorithm** to generate random mazes with configurable sizes.
   - Supports rotation of the maze grid.

 - **Pathfinding**: